 By Leto Sapunar

 After seeing the creations in Yigit Mengüç’s robotics lab at Oregon State University, you’d be forgiven for thinking you had wandered into a sci-fi film.
-Tentacle arms wave, synthetic snakes wiggle and a hanging underwater machine, at first glance, resembles a living octopus.
-These aren’t sights most people expect when they think of robotics.
-However, they are typical for researchers in mLab Robotics, the Oregon State soft robotics laboratory.
-Here, on the cutting edge — although there isn’t a solid edge to be found on most of these creations — the group is finding revolutionary new ways to fabricate and design robots that look and feel more like flesh than concrete.
+Mengüç, an assistant professor of mechanical engineering has tentacle-like arms waving, synthetic snakes wiggling, and an underwater hanging machine, that at first glance resembles a living octopus, all lending life to the lab.
+These aren’t sights most people expect when they think of robots.
+However, they are typical for researchers in OSU’s soft robotics lab.
+Here, on the cutting edge — although there isn’t a solid edge to be found on most of these creations — the group is finding revolutionary new ways to fabricate and design machines that look and feel more like flesh than concrete.

-Often inspired by biomimicry — the design of practical systems modeled on living organisms — soft robotic researchers look for ways to make robots safer, cheaper and more versatile than ever before.
-Where a conventional rigid robot arm is difficult to program, complex and expensive to fabricate, a soft robotic arm has the potential to perform the same tasks with none of those limitations.
-This kind of design, which is particularly useful for delicate tasks like grasping coral samples on the sea floor or handing something to an elderly person, is just one of many possible applications for soft robotic technologies.
+Often inspired by biomimicry — the design of practical systems modeled on living organisms — soft robotic researchers look for ways to make robots safer, cheaper and more versatile.
+Where a conventional rigid robot arm is difficult to program and complex and expensive to fabricate, a soft robot has the potential to perform the same tasks with none of those limitations.
+This kind of design is particularly useful for delicate tasks like grasping coral samples on the seafloor or handing a glass of water to an elderly person.

-Most current robots are designed to encounter specific environments — a wheeled robot for flat surfaces or a propeller driven underwater craft.
-These robots can function spectacularly in the specific circumstances they were designed for, but they often lack the versatility to do much else.
-Soft robots, in their elastic and dexterous forms, could offer major improvements.
+Most current robots are designed to encounter specific environments — a wheeled machine for flat surfaces or a propeller-driven underwater craft.
+These robots can function spectacularly in the particular circumstances they’re designed for but can lack the versatility to do much else.
+Soft robots, in their elastic and dexterous forms, could offer significant improvements.
 For instance, many living snakes can swim as well as traverse flat, rocky or sandy terrain.
-A soft robot made to mimic that motion, like the kind Callie Branyan, a Ph.D. candidate in the lab, is working on, can already move across flat surfaces as well as through granular media like millet seeds, sand and river rocks.
-It can also slither through a pipe and escape from being buried under millet seeds.
-Branyan is tweaking the design proportions as well, in an attempt to build thinner, faster locomoting robots.
-“More like a garter snake than a python,” she says, “quick and small.”
+A soft robot made to mimic that motion, like the kind OSU Ph.D. student Callie Branyan is working on, can already move across flat surfaces as well as through granular materials like millet seeds, sand and river rocks.
+It can also slither through a pipe and escape after being buried under the seeds.
+Branyan is tweaking the design proportions as well in an attempt to build thinner, faster locomoting robots.
+“More like a garter snake than a python, quick and small,” she says.

 Currently, the snake’s component pieces are made using a time-consuming molding process, but the lab is actively working on perfecting silicone 3D printing methods, allowing for any device configuration to be made cheaply and quickly.
-Osman Dogan Yirmibesoglu, another Ph.D. candidate, is using a massive 3D printer that he built to create a meter-long octopus-like soft robotic arm.
-“It’s actually more powerful than an octopus arm,” he corrects, explaining that an octopus arm doesn’t do well outside of water, whereas this arm will be able to support its own weight in air.
+Osman Dogan Yirmibesoglu, another OSU Ph.D. candidate, is using a massive 3D printer that he built to create a meter-long, tentacle-like soft robotic arm.
+“It’s actually more powerful than an octopus arm,” he says, explaining that an octopus arm doesn’t do well outside of water, whereas this arm will be able to support its weight in air.
 Although it won’t look much like a tentacle, the arm will be able to flex in any direction and hold its position.

-As the material stretches, the small channels inside containing liquid metal become warped, making the wires thinner or thicker while the material is flexed in different ways.
-Because wires of different thicknesses have different electrical resistance, a computer hooked up to the electrodes can measure this value and determine how distorted the sensor is from its normal shape.
-This way a robot can tell where each of its limbs are.
+As the material stretches, the small channels inside containing liquid metal become warped, making the wires thinner or thicker as the material flexes in different ways.
+Because wires of different thicknesses vary in electrical resistance, a computer hooked up to the electrodes can measure this value and determine how distorted the sensor is from its normal shape.
+In this way, a robot can know the location of each of its limbs.
 The technology has promise in other avenues like wearable electronics.
-The sensors are cheap, relatively light weight and versatile.
+The sensors are cheap, relatively lightweight and versatile.

 Building a silicone structure with internal channels of liquid metal isn’t easy.
-Previously, it required a difficult, multi-stage molding and gluing process with 2D printed liquid metal wires.
-However, the lab has recently devised a way to 3D print freestanding liquid metal and hopes to build a duel-headed printer, capable of constructing both the silicone body of a robot limb or sensor and its liquid metal veins simultaneously.
+Previously, it required a complicated, multistage molding and gluing process.
+However, the lab has recently devised a way to 3D print freestanding liquid metal and hopes to build a dual-headed printer, capable of constructing both the silicone body of a robot limb or sensor and its liquid metal veins simultaneously.

-Nick Bira, another Ph.D. student, is working on figuring out the design for “soft valves” to precisely control airflow used to activate the limbs of a small octopus robot.
-The tricky part is building smart controls for pressure that don’t rely on conventional electrical valves.
+Oregon State Ph.D. student Nick Bira is working on figuring out the design for “soft valves” to precisely control airflow used to activate the limbs of a small octopus robot.
+The tricky part is building smart pressure controls that don’t rely on conventional electrical valves to achieve the same end.
 Elegant design here is key.
-He says the lab space reached “peak awe factor” a few months ago when, on top of the usual high-ceiling workspace filled with 3D printers, squishy limbs, and actuators, aquatic prototypes were floating in an underwater testing tank.
+He says the lab space reached “peak awe factor” a few months ago when, in addition to the usual high-ceilinged workspace filled with 3D printers, squishy limbs, actuators and aquatic prototypes were floating in an underwater testing tank.

-He also puts the octopus center stage: “Many of my colleagues and I have chosen to take inspiration from one of the most alien mascots: the octopus.
-As soon as we take as our goal technology that is entirely soft, squishy, and stretchy, yet dynamic, agile, and intensely intelligent, we are forced to reevaluate what is possible.”
+Back in Mengüç’s Graf Hall lab, the assistant professor of mechanical engineering puts one inspiring animal center stage writing, “Many of my colleagues and I have chosen to take inspiration from one of the most alien mascots: the octopus.
+As soon as we take as our goal technology that is entirely soft, squishy and stretchy, yet dynamic, agile and intensely intelligent, we are forced to reevaluate what is possible.”